 * Like accounts and passwords, the second factor must be unique to you and not shared with other users

 Getting This Service

-Once enrolled, to log in to CAS or the VPN, Mason employees will enter their NetID and Patriot Pass password (first factor) and confirm their identity using a physical device (second factor).
-The physical device may be a smartphone, tablet, mobile phone, landline phone, or Yubikey (See the List of Authentication Options).
+Once enrolled, you will log in to applications by entering your NetID and Patriot Pass Password (first factor) and then confirm your identity using a physical device (second factor).
+The physical device may be a smartphone, tablet, bypass code, or Yubikey (See the List of Authentication Options).